The coffee market in China: everything goes through Branding

-The campaign “Let’s Merry! “is featuring a young couple who finds himself at Starbucks through the use of their smartphone apps.
-This is a good strategy because in China Christmas is becoming one second valentine day and is less stressful than the Chinese New Year for many young people.
-Through mobile applications such as Weico, which provides access to Jiepang or Sina Weibo, those who reported their presence near to Starbucks were given price reduction or samples.
+The campaign “Let’s Merry! “is featuring a young couple who finds themselves at Starbucks through the use of their smartphone apps.
+This is a good strategy because in China Christmas is becoming a one-second valentine’s day and is less stressful than the Chinese New Year for many young people.
+Through mobile applications such as Weico, which provides access to Jiepang or Sina Weibo, those who reported their presence near Starbucks were given price reductions or samples.

-It is exactly this kind of campaign that should be a model for any company looking for building a strong relationship with its public and fostering a strong commitment to his brand.
+It is exactly this kind of campaign that should be a model for any company looking for building a strong relationship with its public and fostering a strong commitment to its brand.

 But too much innovation can be a threat:

 Starbucks also has a Chinese website which is perfectly designed.
-Indeed, it provides Chinese consumers with a storytelling about the company and indicates many events to follow.
-It perfectly fit the expectations of Chinese who enjoy pedagogical brands.
+Indeed, it provides Chinese consumers with storytelling about the company and indicates many events to follow.
+It perfectly fits the expectations of the Chinese who enjoy pedagogical brands.

-Starbucks also has a very engaging Sina Weibo account where customers can make suggestions for recipes and feel as a part of the evolution of the brand.
+Starbucks also has a very engaging Sina Weibo account where customers can make suggestions for recipes and feel like a part of the evolution of the brand.

 Starbucks also has a Kaixin account.

-Indeed Starbucks was one of the firsts global brand to create a partnership with WeChat.
+Indeed Starbucks was one of the first global brands to create a partnership with WeChat.
 Only 1 week after they get an official account (called “verified account” on WeChat), they launched a campaign called “naturally awakening” for the promotion of a new beverage line of green coffee mixed with fruit flavor.

 For the Chinese New Year of snake, they just launched a new game spread via WeChat to users.
 The aim of the game is to use a snake to catch red envelopes and gain virtual wallpapers.
 On the Starbucks verified account users will receive on a daily basis reduction for Starbucks ‘ products.